Wan Chai District: Education

+The main Hong Kong Central Library is located in Wan Chai District.
+Additionally, Hong Kong Public Libraries operates two other libraries in the district: Lockhart Road Public Library and Wong Nai Chung Public Library.

 Notable places

 Next to the Hong Kong Convention and Exhibition Centre is the "Golden Bauhinia Square".
 There is a huge sculpture of a bauhinia, which is the representative flower of Hong Kong, in the square.
 This is a popular tourist spot in Hong Kong for mainland visitors and also the location of the flag-raising ceremony which occurs daily and in a special form on Chinese National Day and other occasions.